stonepros/stone/doc/releases/mimic.rst

     significantly reducing the time of loading inodes for open files.
 MDS creates the table automatically if it does not exist.

-  - CephFS snapshot is now stable and enabled by default on new filesystems.
+  - StoneFS snapshot is now stable and enabled by default on new filesystems.
     To enable snapshot on existing filesystems, use the command::

       ceph fs set <fs_name> allow_new_snaps